knightsUCF/CarRacing/Log.md

+# Lots of Voxel Art out there to Spice Things Up

+There are lots of voxel models out there to spice things up, like for example, windmills in the background.
+We want to have lots of voxel art to provide variety for the player.
+Including birds flying overhead.

 # Traffic Jams can be Fun

 We want to have traffic jams, which is a unique thing not found in many other games.
 We want the player to experience getting stuck in a traffic jam, and then breaking free on the clear road.